Rojina99/Rojina99.github.io/_posts/2018-12-26-understanding_ann.md

 {% include gallery %}

 Lets, now discuss about each aspect of neural network in detail:
-ANN consists of neurons, weights, biases, layers.
+ANN consists neurons, weights, biases and layers.

   1. Neurons consits of values calculated using activation function and biases(We will discuss more about this in later post)
-  2. Weights are the values between neurons of one layer to another.
+  2. Weights are the values between neurons from one layer to another.
-  3. ANN consists of minimum three layer input layer, hidden layer and output layer.
+  3. ANN consists minimum of three layers; input layer, hidden layer and output layer.
 If a network consists of only one                               hidden layer it is also referred as one layer network.

 References: